 Where to get brighter headlight bulbs

 Several bulb manufacturers claim their high-end headlight bulbs are brighter than the cheaper bulbs.
-But the truth is, they’re not that much brighter, they cost 5-10 times more than traditional bulbs, and they burn out quickly.
+Some are brighter, but there are some downsides to those brighter bulbs.
+First, they’re not that much brighter.
+Second, they cost 5-10 times more than traditional bulbs, and third, they burn out quickly.

 Is brighter better?

-No. Recent tests by Consumer Reports found that whiter and brighter headlight bulbs do not allow you to see further down the road.
+No. Recent tests by Consumer Reports found that whiter and brighter headlight bulbs do not allow you to see farther down the road.
+If seeing farther down the road is your goal, keep reading, because a brighter bulb won’t do that for you.
 Viewing distance is limited more by the size and shape of the headlight reflector and projector lens than the light’s color or brightness.

 Can any bulb produce 85-watts or light using only 55-watts of power?